September 20, 2021

 VXLAN (Virtual eXtensible Local Area Network) is an improved network protocol used instead of VLAN in overlay networks.
 L2 tunnels are created by using the underlying L3 networks (L3 network underlay) to provide L2 network connectivity without traditional VLAN limitations.
 With VXLAN, you can configure the L2 network over the L3 network.
 The virtual topology might be different from the physical network topology of the underlying network.

 VXLAN frames are encapsulated into IP packets by using the MAC-in-UDP encapsulation scheme.
 VNI is the equivalent of VLAN ID.
 The maximum number of VNI is 2^24, that is, about 16 million.
 VXLAN is used to create L2 networks in geographically stretched environments, for example, when you need to create a network across two geographically distributed data centers.

 Using VXLAN and network virtualization helps optimize the size of the MAC address table for ToR switches.
 This is because MAC addresses used by VMs and related L2 traffic are transferred via L2 overlay network by using VXLAN.
 They do not overload the MAC tables of physical switches.
 MAC address tables of physical switches do not exceed the maximum available table capacity of the switches.

-NAKIVO Backup & Replication is the universal data protection solution that protects VMware Cloud Director workloads, VMware VMs, Hyper-V VMs, physical Linux and Windows machines, Oracle databases.
+NAKIVO Backup & Replication is powerful virtual machine backup software that can protect VMware Cloud Director workloads, VMware VMs, Hyper-V VMs, as well as physical Linux and Windows machines, Oracle databases.
 Managed service providers who provide infrastructure as a service (IaaS), backup as a service (BaaS), and disaster recovery as a service (DRaaS) can use NAKIVO Backup & Replication installed in the multi-tenant mode.
 Download the Free Trial of NAKIVO Backup & Replication for MSPs that supports the multi-tenancy installation mode.